-Dameon Loukas was raised as a Greek Orthodox and attended church with his Grandparents as a child.
-When Dameon realised he was gay he found it hard to reconcile being a Christian with his sexuality so he stopped practicing his faith.
-However the Christian faith was always with him.
-It wasn’t until 2010 that he found MCC North London.
-MCC has taught him that you can be both a Christian and gay and has helped him reconcile his faith.
-At MCC North London he undertook many ministries, such as offertory, acolyte, and hospitality.
+Dameon Loukas was raised as a Greek Orthodox and attended church with their grandparents as a child.
+When Dameon realised they were gay they found it hard to reconcile being a Christian with their sexuality so they stopped practicing their faith.
+However the Christian faith was always with them.
+It wasn’t until 2010 that Dameon found MCC North London.
+MCC has taught them that you can be both a Christian and gay and has helped them reconcile their faith.
+At MCC North London Dameon undertook many ministries, such as offertory, acolyte, and hospitality.
 Dameon was also part of the welcome team.

 Dameon served two terms as a trustee, and membership secretary, and was part of the fundraising team.

-After relocated to Brighton in 2017 Dameon has been active within The village MCC by taking on the ministry of Hospitality, sending of Birthday cards, and welcoming members of the congregation new and present.
-He feels that The village MCC has become his spiritual home where he can worship, and praise God as an openly gay man.
+After relocated to Brighton in 2017 Dameon has been active within The Village MCC by taking on the ministry of Hospitality, sending birthday cards, and welcoming members of the congregation new and present.
+They feel that The Village MCC has become their spiritual home where they can worship, and praise God as an openly gay man.

-Dameon is looking forward to serving the congregation, in his most recent role as Lay Delegate.
+Dameon is looking forward to serving the congregation, in their most recent role as Lay Delegate.